NewSchools Venture Fund

 EIN: 94-3281780

-For specific program questions, applicants can access support resources and a Funding Application Guide on their website.
+For specific programme questions, applicants can access support resources and a Funding Application Guide on their website.

 Overview

 NewSchools Venture Fund was founded in 1998 by entrepreneur Kim Smith and venture capitalists John Doerr and Brook Byers with a belief in entrepreneurship's power to drive educational change.
-Over 25 years, the organization has invested over $180 million in more than 200 nonprofit and for-profit educational organizations.
+Since its founding, the organisation has invested nearly $345 million in more than 1,000 educational organisations.
 NewSchools operates as a venture philanthropy, applying venture capital principles to education reform by seeking bold ideas that combine innovation with proven practices.
 In 2023, they awarded $32 million in grants to 156 ventures.
-The organization has undergone strategic evolution, expanding from charter school funding to education technology, diverse leadership, and expanded definitions of student success.
-Under CEO Frances Messano, the first woman of color to lead the organization, NewSchools prioritizes expanding access to who gets to be an education entrepreneur, with 76% of 2022 investments going to ventures led by people of color.
+The organisation has undergone strategic evolution, expanding from charter school funding to education technology, diverse leadership, and expanded definitions of student success.
+Under CEO Frances Messano, the first woman of colour to lead the organisation, NewSchools prioritises expanding access to who gets to be an education entrepreneur, with 76% of 2022 investments going to ventures led by people of colour.

 Funding Priorities